 You really need to know this too but be very careful that your phrasing doesn’t give the interviewer concerns about your tenure in the job they are looking to fill.
 They have a need for a job to be done and will be wary if they think someone is going to be angling for the next move too quickly.
 There is no definition of “too quick” but it is safe to assume that two years is the minimum that even the highest flier would be expected to be in a job before getting itchy feet.

-Could you go into more detail about the company’s culture/values?
+Could you tell me more about the company’s culture and values?

 We have more advice and help with your job search on our Candidate Services page including CV writing, and updating your LinkedIn profile.
 We also have a comprehensive guide to answering a range of interview questions you may encounter.